satoshi-ikehata/SDM-UniPS-CVPR2023/README.md

 Following instructions below.

 ### Step 2: Image Acquisition
-Capture multiple images under various arbitrary lighting conditions.
+Capture multiple images under various arbitrary lighting conditions with a fixed camera.
 Unlike existing photometric stereo methods, there is no assumption of directional lighting.
 However, please ensure that there is sufficient shading variation in all parts of the images.
+You can find tips for capture in the appendix of the paper.
 <p align="center">
   <img src="./.images/input.png" width="400px">
   <img src="./.images/tools.png" width="400px">